lab1092/blender-manual_ja/manual/modeling/metas.rst

 Resolution
 ==========

-The :guilabel:`Resolution` controls the resolution of the resultant mesh as generated by the
+The *Resolution* controls the resolution of the resultant mesh as generated by the

 Meta
    object.